lupyuen/nuttx-star64/README.md

     ramdisk (rwx) : ORIGIN = 0x40A00000, LENGTH = 16M   /* w/ cache */
 }
 ```

-TODO: If initrd exceeds 16 MB, how to increase the RAM Disk Limit?

 # No UART Output from NuttX Shell